bradfordlemley/cra-monorepo-examples/README.md

 ## Overview
 "Source packages" are packages which may contain non-standard language features (e.g., React JSX) and are built by the consumer.

-They are included as standard "dependencies" and declared as source by adding them to "sourceDependencies", such as:
+In this proposal, "source packages" are included as standard "dependencies" and declared as source by adding them to "sourceDependencies":
 ```
 package.json
 {